 Liisa Hakaste, MD, PhD, specialist in internal medicine and endocrinology

 Liisa hakaste has defended her thesis at Imperial College London, University of London.
-In Botnia Study she works as a Post-doc researcher and clinical coordinator, special interest in PPP-Botnia, hypoglycemia and phenotypes of the new diabetes subgroups.
+She works as a Post-doc researcher and clinical coordinator, special interest in PPP-Botnia, hypoglycemia and phenotypes of the new diabetes subgroups.

-Jarno Kettunen is a medical doctor graduated in 2014.
-He runs the MODY related PhD project FinnMODY.
+Jarno Kettunen is a medical doctor, who defended his doctoral thesis in 2021.
+He runs the MODY related FinnMODY-project together with Minna Harsunen.